ajs17/memills/content/people/mills-edward-hallock-1819-family/mills-horace-f-1854.md

 {{% fig "corfu/1876-10-27-The-Progressive-Batavian-Batavia-NY-1" "350" /%}}
 </div>

 Horace lingered for several days.
-It should be noted that the records of Evergreen Hill Cemetery are inaccurate.
+The records of Evergreen Hill Cemetery are therefore inaccurate.

 {{% fig "evergreen-hill-cemetery-51" "800" /%}}